With ingredients like sausage, hash browns, onions and cheese, this Crockpot Breakfast Casserole will be your new go to dish!

 This overnight breakfast casserole is easy to assemble and cooks while you are getting beauty sleep.
 When you wake up, it is ready to go!

 Perfect for Christmas morning breakfast when the kiddos just want to tear into those gifts or when you have early rising guests at your home.
+I serve mine alongside a Cream Cheese Board with fresh bagels.

 You can even make the morning-of for brunch by cranking up the heat to “high”.
 If you put it on overnight, set the timer function and it will “keep warm” until you roll yourself out of bed.